 Salaries and Wages Salaries Salaries for staff serving this program.
 Wages-Workshop Workshop wages for work-based learning and academy teachers to make employer contacts during the summer.
 Contracted Services Trans-Bus Contracts Transportation to attend career events.
-Maintenance-Software Access to online Myers Briggs Type Indicator (MBTI).
+Maintenance-Software Software to promote career explorations for students.
 Supplies and Materials Textbooks Textbooks to support the Career Research and Development program and career assessment centers.
 Supplies-MOI Expendable materials to support Career Development and Career Connections programs in high schools through the Career Research and Development program.
-While Materials of Instruction are primarily allocated to the schools, a portion will be maintained centrally to ensure that each school will be able to meet the needs of its students.
-Supplies-General Supplies, materials and equipment to support the Career Connections program and Career Assessment Centers in middle schools and high schools, and to support career development initiatives.
+The percentage of Materials of Instruction funds allocated to schools and held centrally is determined on a program-by-program basis, based on historical data to ensure that student needs are met.
+Supplies-General Supplies, materials, and equipment to support the Career Connections program and Career Assessment Centers in middle schools and high schools, and to support career development initiatives.
 This includes: Career Development software, and Career Aptitude Tests and Assessments and computers for career centers.
 Other Charges Travel-Mileage Mileage reimbursement for Career Research and Development teachers to visit work sites to supervise students and make employer contacts.